 In March 2004 I was 25 years old.
 With not a care in the world, no particular place to be and zero commitments to speak of, I packed up a rucksack and headed off to India.
 The future lay sparkling and I thought it would last forever.

-I was totally spellbound by her; she was so full of energy and had a zest for life that shone through her green eyes when she laughed.
-She possessed a natural elegance, a delicacy that could have placed her at the heart of some long lost Jane Austen novel.
-And when Lindsay revealed that she and her friend Holly were also coming on the camel safari, I was unable to suppress a smile.
+I was totally spellbound by her.
+She was so full of energy and had a zest for life that shone through her green eyes when she laughed.
+She also possessed a natural elegance, a delicacy that could have placed her at the heart of some long lost Jane Austen novel.
+Hence when Lindsay revealed that she and her friend Holly were also coming on the camel safari, I was unable to suppress a smile.
 Now I was looking forward to it even more.

-The tallest of the men strode towards us, a turbaned, biblical-looking figure with clay-like skin and a swashbuckling moustache that curled up at the sides.
-“Helloooooooo!” he cooed with tremendous vigour. ‘‘I am Magoo… Mr. Magoo to some peoples, but you is my friends no?
-So you can calling me Magoo, am your desert guide!”
-He followed this with a playful three hundred and sixty degree twirl that got us all laughing, except for the Japanese guys who just looked confused.
+The tallest of the men strode towards us.
+He was a turbaned, biblical figure with clay-like skin and a swashbuckling moustache that curled up at the sides.
+“Helloooooooo!” he cooed, with tremendous vigour. ‘‘I am Magoo… Mr. Magoo to some peoples.
+But you is my friends no?
+So you can calling me Magoo, your desert guide!”
+He followed this with a playful three hundred and sixty degree twirl that got most of us laughing.
+Except for the Japanese guys, who just looked confused.

 “She strong camel… she good camel!” growled Magoo, his moustache twitching.

 Chewing noisily on a mouthful of feed, the camel lifted her head and let out a long yawn, emitting a lungful of hot, foul breath.
 Seriously, it was a smell that could have come straight from the devil’s ass.
 “She strong camel… she good camel!” growled Magoo, his moustache twitching.
 Next came a short, angry command that saw Lalou obediently drop to the ground, flat on her stomach.
 And there she stayed, her long gangly limbs extending out at each end.